Geography of Kerala

 Kerala (38,863 km2; 1.18% of India's land) is situated between the Lakshadweep Sea to the west and the Western Ghats to the east.
-Kerala's coast runs some 580 km in length, while the state itself varies between 35–120 km in width.
+Kerala's coast runs some 590 km in length, while the state itself varies between 35–120 km in width.
 Geologically, pre-Cambrian and Pleistocene formations comprise the bulk of Kerala's terrain.
 The topography consists of a hot and wet coastal plain gradually rising in elevation to the high hills and mountains of the Western Ghats.
 Kerala lies between northern latitude of 8°.17'.30" N and 12°.
-47'.40" N and east longitudes 74°.27'.47" E and 77°.37'.12" E. Kerala's climate is mainly wet and maritime tropical, heavily influenced by the seasonal heavy rains brought up by the monsoon.
+47'.40" N and east longitudes 74°.27'.47" E and 77°.37'.12" E. Kerala's climate is mainly wet and maritime tropical, heavily influenced by the seasonal heavy rains brought up by the monsoon Weather.

 Climate

-Kerala, which lies in the tropic region, is mostly subject to the type of humid tropical wet climate experienced by most of Earth's rainforests.
+Kerala, which lies in the tropical region, is mostly subject to the type of humid tropical wet climate experienced by most of Earth's rainforests.
 As per Köppen climate classification, it belongs to the category of Tropical monsoon climate Meanwhile, its extreme eastern fringes experience a drier tropical wet and dry climate.
 Kerala receives an average annual rainfall of 3107 mm – some 7,030 crore m3 of water.
 This compares to the all-India average is 1,197 mm.
 Parts of Kerala's lowlands may average only 1250 mm annually while the cool mountainous eastern highlands of Idukki district – comprising Kerala's wettest region – receive in excess of 5,000 mm of orographic precipitation (4,200 crore of which are available for human use) annually.
 Kerala's rains are mostly the result of seasonal monsoons.
 As a result, Kerala averages some 120–140 rainy days per year.
 In summer, most of Kerala is prone to gale-force winds, storm surges, and torrential downpours accompanying dangerous cyclones coming in off the Indian Ocean.
 Kerala's average maximum daily temperature is around 37 °C; the minimum is 19.8 °C.

 The moisture-laden winds of the Southwest Monsoon, on reaching the southernmost point of the Indian Peninsula, because of its topography, divides into two branches; the "Arabian Sea Branch" and the "Bay of Bengal Branch".
 The "Arabian Sea Branch" of the Southwest monsoon first hits the Western Ghats, making Kerala the first state in India to receive rain from the Southwest monsoon.